remnrem/luna-doc/docs/ref/manipulations.md

 <h3>Example</h3>

-As toy example, here rectifying a signal with positive and negative values (an EEG):
+As a toy example, here we rectify a signal with positive and negative values (an EEG):

 ```
 luna s.lst 1 -o out.db \